Law Enforcement-Assisted Diversion

 Learn more on the national LEAD website

-From LEAD's birthplace in Seattle, WA
+Facts about LEAD from LEAD's birthplace in Seattle, WA

 - Since LEAD's origin in 2011, those who participated in LEAD have been 58% less likely to be arrested within 6 months of the program than people in the control group.